abhijeetnishal/Dev-Docs/reactDoc.md

   }, [message]);
   //useEffect executed when message changes their value.
   ```
+### useRef hook in react
+-  It allows you to access and manipulate DOM elements directly.

 ### Lazy Loading in React:
 - In React, lazy loading refers to a technique where you delay the loading of certain components or resources until they are actually needed.
 Note that lazy loading can be used not only for components but also for other assets such as images or data.